Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to part shade, especially afternoon shade.

-Planting: In regions with summers over 100°F, locate this tree where it will receive part to full shade most of the day, and full afternoon shade.
+Planting: In regions with summers over 100°F (38°C), locate this tree where it will receive part to full shade most of the day, and full afternoon shade.
 It is easily grown in a container and is often used in bonsai.

-Soil: Well drained, moderate to high organic content.
-While pH 5.6-6.5 (acidic to slightly acidic) produces the best results, this plant tolerates neutral to slightly alkaline soil with extra nutrient application.
+Soil: Well draining, moderate to high organic content.
+While pH 5.6-6.5 (acidic to slightly acidic) soil produces the best results, this plant tolerates neutral to slightly alkaline soil with extra nutrient application.

 Water after becoming established: basin or flood irrigate every week or two during the growing season.
 Reduce irrigation to every three or four weeks outside the growing season.